 Anchor Watch

-Air draft clearance
+Air draft clearance.

 It also enables the definition of near miss alerts for different types of ship that can be further analysed when improving the overall safety measures of the port or TSS.
 Real time and near real time monitoring supported by appropriately configured alerting will support the VTS User.